 year = 2020)

-The geography argument tells get_decennial() to access data at the state level (in addition to the 50 states, it will also get data for the District of Columbia and Puerto Rico).
+The geography argument tells get_decennial() to access data at the state level.
+In addition to the 50 states, it will return for the District of Columbia and Puerto Rico.
 There are many other geographies, including county, census tract, and more.
 The variables argument specifies the variable or variables we want to access.
 Here, P2_002N is the variable name for the total Asian population.
 We’ll discuss how to identify other variables you may want to use in the next section.
 Lastly, year specifies the year from which we want to access data.
 We’re using data from the 2020 Census.

 Running this code returns the following: